syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.NETCORE/steps.md

 {% endhighlight %}
 {% endtabs %}

+In the below sample, the Stepper is rendered with labels.

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/stepper/steps/label/razor %}
+{% endhighlight %}
+{% endtabs %}

-## Disabled
+## Optional steps

+You can determine whether the step can be skipped or not by setting the `optional` property.
+By default, the `optional` property is false.

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/stepper/steps/optional/razor %}
+{% endhighlight %}
+{% endtabs %}

+## Enable or disable steps

-You can use the [disabled](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_disabled) property to in-active any step.
-By default the `disabled` property is false.
+You can make any step active or in-active by setting the [disabled](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_Disabled) property.
+By default, the [disabled](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_Disabled) property is false.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}